What herding sheep teaches us about empowering future leaders

 After a grueling 12-hour plane ride, I was introduced to the other 49 women who would be joining me for the Schusterman Foundation’s REALITY 30 Under 30 women’s program.
 Without having the ability to change clothes or put down our luggage, we were dropped off in a field surrounded by goats and sheep.
 As we entered Neot Kedumim, the Biblical Landscape Reserve in Israel, we were asked to herd the goats and sheep from one side to another in under five minutes.
 This experience forced me to make decisions, get outside my comfort zone with people I had just met, and embrace a new challenge.
 The key takeaway from the exercise was focused around leadership, and it certainly set the tone for the week ahead.
 In particular, we were told that leaders, in order to be successful, must lead their teams from behind – and should never lead from the front.
 Great leaders are very similar to shepherds, making sure nobody is ever left behind to accomplish a shared goal.

 When we were assigned roommates, I was paired with a woman who comes with an incredible background as a rocket scientist for a high profile space company.
 Although we did not have much in common given her field of work and mine, we were able to form a deep bond over the course of the trip.
 In particular, growing up as an Asian American engineer, she often felt like the only woman in her field.
 Hearing her story and the stories of the other women that joined me on this trip was incredibly eye-opening.
-I realize the value and importance of the commitment that companies and clients should make to demand equality and advancement opportunities for women in the workforce.
+I realise the value and importance of the commitment that companies and clients should make to demand equality and advancement opportunities for women in the workforce.

 As part of the REALITY program, we had the privilege to meet with Lady Gamila—the first woman entrepreneur of Druze origin, who turned a small business into a multinational company producing locally-sourced soaps and beauty products (the company achieved $50 million profit in the last year).
 She shared her story of fighting for her independence in the small Druze community, and how she continues to be an advocate of rights for Druze women in Israel.